Jakob-Bach/Constrained-Filter-Feature-Selection/README.md

 ## Reproducing the Experiments

 After setting up and activating an environment, you are ready to run the code.
-You can reproduces the results of both studies with the same three steps, i.e., by running three scripts each:
+You can reproduce the results of both studies with the same three steps, i.e., by running three scripts each:

 1. **Prepare datasets:**
 Run the script `prepare_openml_datasets.py` or `prepare_ms_dataset.py` to prepare input data for the experimental pipeline.
-(If you use experimental data linked above, you can skip this step for the materials-science dataset.)
+(If you use the experimental data linked above, you can skip this step for the materials-science dataset.)
 These scripts apply some pre-processing and then save feature data (`X`) and prediction target (`y`) as CSVs for each dataset.
 You can specify the output directory.
 We recommend `data/openml/` and `data/ms/` as output directories, so the following pipeline scripts work without specifying a directory.
 For the materials-science pre-processing, you need to provide the raw voxel dataset `voxel_data.csv` as an input.
 For the OpenML pre-processing, you need an internet connection, as the datasets are downloaded first.
-`prepare_demo_dataset.py` is a light-weight alternative to test the pipeline for synthetic constraints, as it just prepares one dataset, which is already part of `sklearn`.
+`prepare_demo_dataset.py` is a lightweight alternative to test the pipeline for synthetic constraints, as it just prepares one dataset, which is already part of `sklearn`.
 2. **Run experimental pipeline:**
 Run the script `syn_pipeline.py` or `ms_pipeline.py` to execute the experimental pipeline.
 These scripts save the results as one or more CSV file(s).
 A merged results file is available as `results.csv`.
-You can specify various options, e.g., output directory, number of cores, number of repetitions etc.
+You can specify various options, e.g., output directory, number of cores, number of repetitions, etc.
-We recommend to use the default output directories `data/openml-results/` and `data/ms-results/`, so the following evaluation scripts work without specifying a directory.
+We recommend using the default output directories `data/openml-results/` and `data/ms-results/`, so the following evaluation scripts work without specifying a directory.
 3. **Run evaluation:**
 Run the script `syn_evaluation.py` or `ms_evaluation.py` to create the paper's plots.